-Once the basic soil has been treated in this way, remember that when you add new plants and trees, you should dig ample and generous holes and fill them with a loose mixture of your native soil, compost and your chosen fertilizer.
+Once the basic soil has been treated in this way, remember that when you add new plants and trees, dig ample and generous holes and fill them with a loose mixture of your native soil, compost, and you’re chosen organic or chemical fertilizer.

 To prevent this problem, you must learn how to water properly.
 It is tempting to water very frequently and lightly; however, this is exactly the wrong way to do it.
 Instead, learn to water infrequently and deeply.

-By allowing the soil to become slightly dry between watering and then watering slowly, over an extended period of time, you encourage the plants’ roots to stretch out in search of water.
-This helps your plants establish themselves more quickly and with a lesser amount of stress.
+By allowing the soil moisture to become slightly dry between watering and then watering slowly over an extended period of time, you encourage the plants’ roots to stretch out in search of water.
+This helps your plants establish themselves more quickly and with less stress.

-In addition to soil and watering problems, there are a few other reasons why leaves may turn yellow.
+In addition to soil and watering problems, there are a few other reasons for yellowing leaves on tomato plants.
 Among them are:

-- Infectious diseases such as bacteria and fungus may cause your leaves to yellow.
+- Infectious diseases such as bacteria and fungus may cause your tomato leaves to turn yellow.

-- Insect pests may suck the life out of your plants and cause yellowing.
+- Insect pests such as spider mites or aphids may suck the life out of your plants and cause yellowing.

-- Excessive fertilizer may burn the leaves and cause yellowing.
+- Excessive fertilizer may burn the plant leaves and cause brown spots and yellowing.

 - Inadequate lighting can interfere with photosynthesis.

-- Excessive heat or cold can cause yellowing of leaves.
+- Excessive heat or cold can cause tomato plant yellowing.